douglasjunior/react-native-easybluetooth-classic/README.md

 - [x] Enable bluetooth device

 #### Bluetooth Classic
-- [x] Scan bluetooth device
+- [x] Scan bluetooth devices
 - [x] Connect to a bluetooth device
 - [x] Write bytes to a bluetooth device
 - [x] Read bytes from a bluetooth device

 #### Bluetooth LE
-- [ ] Scan bluetooth device
+- [x] Scan bluetooth devices
-- [ ] Connect to a bluetooth device
+- [x] Connect to a bluetooth device
-- [ ] Write bytes to a bluetooth device
+- [x] Write bytes to a bluetooth device
-- [ ] Read bytes from a bluetooth device
+- [x] Read bytes from a bluetooth device

 ### iOS